jonodrew/mentor-match/README.md

 source /path-to-new-virtual-environment/bin-activate
 ```

-Now install the requirements for this project: `pip3 install -r requirements.txt`
+Now install the requirements for this project: `pip install -r requirements.txt`

 This software is best run in Docker, because it needs Redis and a Celery worker.
 You'll need to install `Docker` and
 `docker-compose`.
 [Docker instructions](https://docs.docker.com/engine/install/) and